luislhl/awesome-hathor/README.md

 - [UnityHathor](https://github.com/mbnunes/UnityHathor) - [Community] Integrate Hathor into your Unity 3D games
 - [Hathor-UO](https://github.com/mbnunes/hathor-uo) - [Community] Integrate Hathor into your Ultima Online games

+### Utils

+- [Merkle Tree Tools](https://github.com/HathorNetwork/merkle-tree-tools) - [Official] Record the fingerprint of one or more files on the blockchain using merkle trees and verify that a file has not been modified through its merkle path.

 ## Wallets